Discovering different views about sustainability

 Situated on the Merri Creek in East Brunswick, Melbourne, CERES (Centre for Education and Research in Environmental Strategies) is a sustainability centre and urban farm.
 The Ceres Sustainability Hub, within the broader Ceres website, offers schools resources and learning opportunities in topics such as waste, energy, biodiversity and water.

-Are your students wondering why solar panels are going on roof tops in their suburb?
-Or, if a carbon footprint refers to their ever growing shoe size?
-Or, why bother with a water tank when Melbourne has had so much rain in 2011-2012?
+Are your students wondering why solar panels are going on rooftops in their suburb?
+Or, if a carbon footprint refers to their ever-growing shoe size?

 The Habitat Heroes site provides primary students with a virtual world that invites them to learn about environmental challenges such as animal extinction, water and land rejuvenation, recycling, and global warming.

-For secondary students and teachers, the UNESCO site, Teaching and Learning for a Sustainable Future offers wide-ranging curriculum and teacher professional learning resources.
+For secondary students and teachers, the UNESCO site, Teaching and Learning for a Sustainable Future offer a wide-ranging curriculum and teacher professional learning resources.
 Likewise, the YouthXchange website by UNESCO and UNEP provides secondary teachers and students, particularly in urban settings, with comprehensive curricula to consider the notions of sustainable consumption and development.
-Many topics around sustainable living are examined in depth, including the consumption of energy, food and fashion products.
+Many topics around sustainable living are examined in-depth, including the consumption of energy, food and fashion products.
 The site also invites investigation into the impacts of our lifestyle choices on the land and on people.

 Discovering biblical views on sustainability